 Peter is an experienced Chief Financial Officer (CFO) with an international career spanning over 30 years.
 He spent the majority of his career at BP with roles in Australia and internationally including the UK.
-His last roles at BP were as CFO for various business units including exploration and production and marketing.
-Subsequently he has held a number of Australian CFO and Chief Operating Officer (COO) roles with mid-tier companies in the oil, transport and printing and construction project management industries.
-He has just concluded his most recent role as the CEO of Football Federation Victoria, the governing body for soccer in the state.
-Peter blends his strong leadership and finance background with strategic marketing skills and experience and has lectured in the Master of Marketing and MBA programs at Monash University.
+His last roles at BP were as CFO for various business units including exploration and production, and marketing.
+Subsequently he has held a number of Australian CFO and Chief Operating Officer (COO) roles with mid-tier companies in the oil, transport, printing, construction project management and sports industries.
+He is currently the CFO of the Pacific Group of Companies involved in retail and commercial property investment and management.
+Peter blends his strong leadership and finance background with strategy and marketing skills and experience, and has lectured in the Master of Marketing and MBA programs at Monash University.
 He holds Fellow membership of both the AICD and CPA.
 He joined the RAV Board in 2009 and chairs the Audit Committee.
 Peter has been Vice-President since October 2014.